 The fastest growing political party in our state is “no party.”
 For whatever reason, most voters in District 105, and most new voters everywhere, don’t feel the urge to commit.
 Plus, we had an independent senator (Bernie) running for president (and winning many states).
 We recently had a lifelong Republican (Charlie) run as a Democrat for Florida’s governor.
 Apparently, things are not as black and white as they once were.

 I am a lifelong Democrat, but I am committed to representing the interests of ALL the families in the district.
 I will do that with no binding commitment to any special interests.

-Generally, we South Floridians are best served by three principles which, I suppose, are traditionally within the “Democratic” spectrum of things, but we should all hold them dear:
+Generally, we South Floridians are best served by three principles which, I suppose, are, at least in Tallahassee, traditionally within the “Democratic” or “independent” spectrum of things, but all Americans should hold these values dear:

 - Protection for our water and environment and, therefore, home values.